f5devcentral/f5-agility-labs-waf/docs/class3/module4 - xparent policy/lab1/lab1.rst

 Policy Building Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Click on the **Learning and Blocking Settings** tab at the top os the screen and expand the **Policy Building Process** section.
+Click on the **Learning and Blocking Settings** tab at the top of the screen and expand the **Policy Building Process** section.
 Here you can see settings that this particular policy is using for is learning processes.
 Notice that **Trusted IP Addresses List** is empty.
 #.
 Click the little window icon next to **Trusted IP Addresses List** is empty.
 #.
 This takes you to: **Security > Application Security > IP Addresses > IP Address Exceptions** Click **Create**.
 #.
 For IP Address: **10.10.10.0** and for Netmask: **255.255.255.0**.
 Check the box for **Policy Builder trusted IP** and click **Create** and **Apply Policy**.